dnamgoong/dnamgoong.github.io/_posts/2025-07-01-vision-transformer.md

 Suppose the $$l$$-th layer is denoted by a function $$f_{\theta^{(l)}}$$, where $$\theta^{(l)}$$ represents the neural network paramters of the $$l$$-th layer.
-The function $$f_{\theta^{(l)}}$$ consists of a self-attention layer and an MLP block ([CS182 lecture 12](https://cs182sp21.github.io/static/slides/lec-12.pdf), [Video Recording](https://www.youtube.com/watch?v=4AzsiCMw_-s&list=PL_iWQOsE6TfVmKkQHucjPAoRtIJYt8a5A&index=37)).
-* The self-attention layer exchanges information between image patch positions.
-* The MLP post-processes the information from the previous attention layer, and prepares it for the next attention layer.
-  *  The same MLP is applied independently at every image patch position.

 The 10 embedded patches in $${\bf z}_0$$ are fed to